1stChaS/git-story-project/README.md

 Once upon a time, in a land full of bugs,

-The bugs marched proudly through the kingdom.
+The bugs decided to take over the world.